appbaseio/Docs/src/REST.md

 ioClient = io("http://api.appbase.io:80");
 ```

-### Requesting for data
+## Requesting for data

 As vertices and namespace are represented using paths, you request for data on a path.
-If the path points to a vertex, you can listen to:
-- Properties of the Vertex
-- Edges of the Vertex

-If the path points to a namespace, you can listen to
-- Vertices in the Namespace

-They share the same Request format, with minor changes for special cases.
+Vertices and Namespaces are fundamentally different, and they also differ in terms of what resources you can listen to.
+But, they share the same Request format, with minor changes for special cases.

-#### Request Format
+### Request Format

 The request object looks something like this:
 ```json